-FAIRR is committed to making this website accessible to all users, regardless of circumstances.
+The FAIRR Initiative is committed to making this website accessible to all users, regardless of circumstances.

 Users who have concerns about accessibility should visit Adobe’s accessibility website.
 Recent versions of Acrobat Reader have a Read Out Loud facility, which can be found under the View menu.

-Please note that these links are placed here only for your convenience only and not as an endorsement of either product or software.
+Please note that these links are placed here for your convenience only and should not be taken as an endorsement of either product or software.